3hiuwoo/PMQ/README.md

 ```
 python finetune.py -h
 ```
-**Delete in final version**: finetune2.py is for fine-tuning the backbone modified in train2.py.
+**Debug**: finetune2.py is for fine-tuning the backbone modified in train2.py.

 ## Baselines

 We implement [CLOCS](https://arxiv.org/abs/2005.13249) for alignment, see [MedDL](https://github.com/3hiuwoo/MedDL).

-For , we pre-trained with their code, and fine-tuned with ours.

 For other baselines, we utilize their code repositories to pre-train the model, then fine-tuned with ours.
 Those baslines including: [COMET](https://arxiv.org/abs/2310.14017), [TimeSiam](https://arxiv.org/abs/2402.02475), [TFC](https://arxiv.org/abs/2206.08496), [TS2Vec](https://arxiv.org/abs/2106.10466).